A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical

-In addition, we define the intersection sample that has counterparts in both Compact FIRST and LoTSS DR3 within $2\farcs5$.
+In addition, we define the intersection sample that has counterparts in both Clean FIRST and LoTSS DR3 within $2\farcs5$.
 This yields the Clean VLASS--HSC--FIRST--LoTSS sample with $N=14{,}206$ (Figure~\ref{flow}), including 3,042 with spectroscopic redshifts.

 Finally, to enable analyses that require robust redshift information, we define ``with reliable photo-$z$'' subsamples for each of the above subsamples (blue-outlined boxes in Figure~\ref{flow}).
 Specifically, we apply the photometric-redshift quality cut $\chi^2_\nu<3$ and $\sigma_z<0.1(1+z)$, where $\chi^2_\nu$ is the reduced $\chi^2$ of the photo-$z$ fit and $\sigma_z$ is the quoted photo-$z$ uncertainty.
 This yields the Clean VLASS--HSC with reliable photo-$z$ sample ($N=15{,}897$), the Clean VLASS--HSC--FIRST with reliable photo-$z$ sample ($N=12{,}649$), the Clean VLASS--HSC--LoTSS with reliable photo-$z$ sample ($N=11{,}077$), and the Clean VLASS--HSC--FIRST--LoTSS with reliable photo-$z$ sample ($N=9,627$) (Figure~\ref{flow}).
 For reference, the numbers of sources with available spectroscopic redshifts in these subsamples are 3,797, 3,020, 2,461, and 2,121, respectively.